Skip to main contentSkip to main navigationSkip to footer content

 Owner of A Minor Tune Up

-Chris Cromer started A Minor Tune Up in February 2001 while attending the University of Delaware as a music education major.
+Chris Cromer started A Minor Tune Up in February 2001 while attending the University of Delaware (UD) as a music education major.
 What began as exploring a curiosity in an instrument storage room in the UD music building, quickly grew into a career goal and a passion in life.

 At the age of 19, after winning an audition, Chris moved to California to join the world champion Blue Devils Drum & Bugle Corps.
 It was while living in CA as a corps member, that he was first exposed to the world of brass technology.
 On occasion, Chris would visit the repair shop of Best Music in Oakland, CA, headed by Dick Akright, to get the Blue Devils' horns repaired.
 During that period Akright was also manufacturing trumpets under the Bel Canto name for Doc Severinsen.
-Marveling at the variety of equipment being used & hearing the depth of knowledge from those in the shop stuck with him.
+Marveling at the variety of equipment being used and hearing the depth of knowledge from those in the shop stuck with him.

-From there Chris took a personal interest in brass design and started studying brasswind physics & researched the work of great craftsmen such as Renold Schilke & Zig Kanstul, among others.
+From there Chris took a personal interest in brass design and started studying brasswind physics and researched the work of great craftsmen such as Renold Schilke and Zig Kanstul, among others.
 Chris befriended, and later apprenticed with, local instrument repair tech Marc Gullo (a Red Wing graduate) and started experimenting with used horns he found online to try various ideas he had.
 He discovered a small storage space in the basement of the music building [at UD] and got permission to use it as a lab of sorts to work on projects in between classes.
 In exchange for use of the space he performed free repairs for the university owned instruments.
-Eventually other students & even some faculty started bringing in their own instruments for repair.
+Eventually other students and even some faculty started bringing in their own instruments for repair.